Aryannjainnn/EmployeeKHOJO.ai/README.md

 # Serves at http://localhost:8000
 ```

-The Nexus search UI is available at `http://localhost:8000`.
+The EmployeeKHOJO.ai search UI is available at `http://localhost:8000`.
 The API endpoints are:

 | Endpoint | Description |
 |---|---|